Extreme Places: The highest railway station in Europe | DW | 31.03.2021

 Historical photograph from 1903: The tunnel for the railway was cut into the rock by countless workers

-DW reporter Hendrik Welling travelled to the highest railway station in Europe for the series "Europe to the Maxx" on the lifestyle and culture magazine "Euromaxx".
+DW reporter Hendrik Welling traveled to the highest railway station in Europe for the series "Europe to the Maxx" on the lifestyle and culture magazine "Euromaxx."
 Of course, he took the train, the so-called Jungfraubahn.
-Once at the top, he not only enjoyed the view over the impressive Alpine panorama, but also learned a lot of interesting facts about the adventurous construction of the line more than 100 years ago.
-In the video you can accompany him on his discoveries.
+Once at the top, he not only enjoyed the view over the impressive Alpine panorama, he also learned a lot of interesting facts about the adventurous construction of the line more than 100 years ago.
+In the video, you can accompany him on his discoveries.

 Service tips: